 Mapping a network drive using the command line can be a powerful tool, especially for users managing multiple drives or requiring secure access to shared resources.
-In this guide, we will discuss how to use the net use
+In this guide, we will discuss how to use the net use command to map a drive with credentials, ensuring a seamless connection to your network resources. 🔗

-What is net use
+What is net use?

-command is a versatile command-line utility in Windows that enables users to connect, disconnect, and configure shared resources.
+The net use command is a versatile command-line utility in Windows that enables users to connect, disconnect, and configure shared resources.
 By using this command, you can easily map a network drive to a specific drive letter on your computer, providing easy access to shared folders on another computer or server.

 Why Map a Drive with Credentials?